ICloud: Hide My Email

 Hide My Email is available to iCloud+ users and allows users in Mail and Safari to generate temporary Apple email addresses which forward messages to their main email address.

 Custom Email Domain

 Custom Email Domain, an iCloud+ feature, allows users to personalize their email address with a custom domain name and invite family members to use the same domain with their iCloud Mail accounts.

+Apple Invites

+Apple Invites allows iCloud+ users to create and share event invitations.
+Users can add date, location, title and a description.
+Additionally Apple Music subscribers can add a playlist and a shared iCloud Photo album.
+Invites can be viewed on all devices using icloud.com.

 Security

 In 2013, as part of the Snowden revelations, The Washington Post and The Guardian reported on leaked NSA documents which showed that iCloud was part of the NSA's PRISM surveillance program, along with other cloud services.
 According to the documents, the NSA could access emails, chats, photos and videos, and stored files.
 The documents specifically stated that the data was collected through "equipment installed at company-controlled locations".
 The Washington Post further stated that Apple, like the other companies, was aware of the program and was a willing participant.
 Apple denied having ever heard of the program.

 In 2014, some celebrities' nude photos were leaked; these photos had been synced to iCloud by the celebrities' iPhones.
 Apple denied that the hack was caused by a security flaw in iCloud, and said that the leaks were the result of phishing, a targeted attack in which the celebrities were tricked by hackers into revealing their account passwords.